zengbing15/implement-dapp-doc/docs/felixbot-dapp.md

 Now you have learned the basic knowledge of DApps development on CKB layer1 with lumos.
 It's time to develop a slightly more complex DApp demo.

 Felix bot is a telegram bot, created by [botgram](https://github.com/botgram/botgram).
-You can use felix bot to interact with CKB layer1, send CKBytes red packages in a telegram chat group.In the process of the felix bot DApp development,you can more intuitively understand the interaction between the client, back-end and CKB layer1.
+You can use felix bot to interact with CKB layer1, send CKBytes red envelopes in a telegram chat group.In the process of the felix bot DApp development,you can more intuitively understand the interaction between the client, back-end and CKB layer1.

 ## Project Structure

-The full code of the example can be found [here](https://github.com/zengbing15/felix).
-Clone the project you will see the following files:
+The full code of felix bot dapp demo can be found [here](https://github.com/zengbing15/felix).
+Clone and open the project you will see the following files:

 ```bash
 $ git clone https://github.com/zengbing15/felix.git